 He recognizes that the marriage is one of convenience.
 To the Saudis, the Americans are heathen, objectively pro-Zionist, prone on occasion to entreat their local foes and not entirely reliably in a pinch to boot.
 To the Americans, the Saudis are feeble, primitive-minded, religious in all the wrong ways and inclined to destabilize the Middle East for reasons both selfish and sanctimonious.

 Yet neither side had much of a choice from the start.

 No protector besides the United States was both willing and able to vouch for Saudi security after 1945.
 And no oil producer besides Saudi Arabia was as large and critical to the world’s prosperity in the new age of oil.

 This basic reality still holds even though the United States no longer need to rely on Middle Eastern oil.
 The Saudis are the market’s only serious swing producer, Garfinkle notes, making them as important to the economic health of America’s allies and the security of the world as ever.

-The market for oil is internationally integrated and denominated in US dollars, so that, despite US energy self-sufficiency, the price is still a function of global supply-and-demand dynamics.
-Unless you are into Fortress America thinking and could care less about the US supply of global security goods, this still matters enormously for US foreign policy.
+The market for oil is internationally integrated and denominated in American dollars, so that, despite American energy self-sufficiency, the price is still a function of global supply-and-demand dynamics.
+Unless you are into Fortress America thinking and could care less about the US supply of global security goods, this still matters enormously for American foreign policy.

 Add to that the menace posed by Iran, a terrorist-financing nation that seeks to revise the balance of power in the Middle East, and the rationale for the American-Saudi alliance is the same as it was forty years ago.

 Who else is there?

 As for the Saudis’ religious fanaticism, Garfinkle agrees with Boot that the alternative to the monarchy could be worse.